Easy Bible History Quiz with Answers.

 Job learns to trust in God and not the ways of the world or his friends.

-Before he learns this lesson, Job loses his children, servants, and livestock; basically everything is taken away from him, and he challenges God over it.
+Before he learns this lesson, Job loses his children, servants, and livestock; basically everything is taken away.

 Job maintains his cool and keeps his emotions, prompting a popular saying, "He has the patience of Job."